 Serena S. Wilson-Griffin is an associate practicing labor and employment law in the Litigation Department.
-She has over 10 years of experience advising employers on employment and labor law.
+She has more than 10 years of experience advising employers on employment and labor law.
 Having served as the sole in-house employment attorney for a publicly traded company with over 6,000 employees in the United States, Asia, Canada, and Mexico, as well as a major regional health care employer with over 30,000 employees in four states, Serena has significant experience in employment and labor law.
 As a former human resources (HR) professional herself, she is uniquely aware of the challenges faced by HR professionals and business leaders.
 Serena uses her extensive background to partner with business leaders and HR professionals to reach practical and cost-effective solutions to their workplace problems.

 Human Resources Counsel